Dragons Before Unicorns

 Notes

 [1] Most unicorn founders never fully saw how big their companies could be.
-Google tried to sell itself for 1 million USD.
-Zuck initially planned to use Facebook to funnel users to WireHog, a P2P filesharing network.
+Google tried to sell itself for $1 million.
+Zuck initially planned to use Facebook to funnel users to WireHog, a P2P file-sharing network.
 There’s an entire book about this titled “Accidental Empires” by Robert Cringely.

-[2] I find it hilarious that academics, who’ve never spent a day of their lives outside of the warm embrace of a educational institute, teach young minds about “the real world.”
+[2] I find it hilarious that academics who’ve never spent a day of their lives outside the warm embrace of an educational institution teach young minds about “the real world.”